pesuyn/AR-APP/README.md

 **Accomplishment**
 - Detection of real faces using ARCore .
 - Created diversity of models for applying models to real faces.
+- Selected list of models.
 - Apply models to real faces.
-- Selected list of models

 ## Unsolved Problems
 - ARCore session is not restarting